carteradamski/Election-Voting-Analsysis/README.md

 - CensusId: A unique identifier for the county.
 State: The state, which is consistently "Alabama" in this subset.
 - County: The name of the county.
-Note that some county names have special characters or inconsistencies (e.g., "Autauga", "Baldwin", "Barbour!", "Bibb!", "Blount", etc.).
 - TotalPop: The total population of the county.
 - Men: The number of men in the county.
 - Women: The number of women in the county.